jareware/docker-volume-backup/README.md

 `BACKUP_WAIT_SECONDS` | `0` | The backup script will sleep this many seconds between re-starting stopped containers, and proceeding with archiving/uploading the backup.
 This can be useful if you don't want the load/network spike of a large upload immediately after the load/network spike of container startup.
 `BACKUP_HOSTNAME` | `$(hostname)` | Name of the host (i.e. Docker container) in which the backup runs.
 Mostly useful if you want a specific hostname to be associated with backup metrics (see InfluxDB support).
 `BACKUP_CUSTOM_LABEL` |  | When provided, the [start/stop](#stopping-containers-while-backing-up) and [pre/post exec](#prepost-backup-exec) logic only applies to containers with this custom label.
-`ROTATE_BACKUPS` |  | Set to `true` in order to make use of integrated package [rotate-backups](https://github.com/xolox/python-rotate-backups).
-The package  preserves a defined set of essential backups and eliminates redundant backups.
+`CHECK_HOST` |  | When provided, the availability of the named host will be checked.
+The host should be the destination host of the backups.
+If the host is available, the backup is conducted as normal.
+Else, the backup is skipped.
 `AWS_S3_BUCKET_NAME` |  | When provided, the resulting backup file will be uploaded to this S3 bucket after the backup has ran.
+You may include slashes after the bucket name if you want to upload into a specific path within the bucket, e.g. `your-bucket-name/backups/daily`.
 `AWS_GLACIER_VAULT_NAME` |  | When provided, the resulting backup file will be uploaded to this AWS Glacier vault after the backup has ran.
 `AWS_ACCESS_KEY_ID` |  | Required when using `AWS_S3_BUCKET_NAME`.
 `AWS_SECRET_ACCESS_KEY` |  | Required when using `AWS_S3_BUCKET_NAME`.
 `AWS_DEFAULT_REGION` |  | Optional when using `AWS_S3_BUCKET_NAME`.
 Allows you to override the AWS CLI default region.
 Usually not needed.
 `AWS_EXTRA_ARGS` |  | Optional additional args for the AWS CLI.
-Useful for e.g. providing `--endpoint-url <url>` for S3-interopable systems, such as DigitalOcean Storage.
+Useful for e.g. providing `--endpoint-url <url>` for S3-compatible systems, such as [DigitalOcean Spaces](https://www.digitalocean.com/products/spaces/), [MinIO](https://min.io/) and the like.
 `SCP_HOST` |  | When provided, the resulting backup file will be uploaded by means of `scp` to the host stated.
 `SCP_USER` |  | User name to log into `SCP_HOST`.
 `SCP_DIRECTORY` |  | Directory on `SCP_HOST` where backup file is stored.
+`PRE_SCP_COMMAND` |  | Commands that is executed on `SCP_HOST` before the backup is transferred.
+`POST_SCP_COMMAND` |  | Commands that is executed on `SCP_HOST` after the backup has been transferred.
 `GPG_PASSPHRASE` |  | When provided, the backup will be encrypted with gpg using this `passphrase`.
 `INFLUXDB_URL` |  | When provided, backup metrics will be sent to an InfluxDB instance at this URL, e.g. `https://influxdb.example.com`.
 `INFLUXDB_DB` |  | Required when using `INFLUXDB_URL`; e.g. `my_database`.